 This doesn’t rack up commander tax since it’s not being cast from the command zone all those times, making it super low to the ground and cheap to keep casting your commander without paying exuberant amounts of mana.
-Commanders that use this mechanic are Ragavan, Nimble Pilferer, Zurgo Bellstriker, and Kolaghan, the Storm’s Fury.
+Commanders that use this mechanic include Ragavan, Nimble Pilferer, Zurgo Bellstriker, and Kolaghan, the Storm's Fury.

 Cards don’t often use the command zone unless they’re your commander, have a special designation, or explicitly state that they interact with the command zone.
 Here’s a list of everything that uses the command zone, including some cards I’ve already mentioned.

 Technically I could write a list of every legendary creature in MTG history, but… No.